 {

-// Create a Presentation object
+// Create a Document object

-// Load a PowerPoint file
+// Load the target file

-// Save the presentation to PDF
+// Save the target file to a different Word file

 // Dispose resources